 Jessica Brockmole is pleased to be part of the editorial team for the Historical Novels Review.
 She’s been enamored with historical fiction since she was old enough to sit still for bedtime readings of the Laura Ingalls Wilder books.
 She writes historical fiction of her own and can often be found cheerfully sifting through old postcards and odd bits of ephemera and calling it “research.”
 You can find her on Twitter at @jabrockmole.

 Andrea Connell works as a manuscript editor for the Marine Corps University Press in Quantico, Virginia.
 She has been involved with the HNS since 2003 in various capacities: reviewer, copy editor, sole editor for Historical Novels Review Online, and managing editor for indie reviews.

-In her free time, when she isn’t immersing her one-year-old daughter in the world of books, she reviews historical fiction for Historical Novels Review and writes a reader’s blog at The Queen’s Quill Review.
+In her free time, when she isn’t immersing her two-year-old daughter in the world of books, she reviews historical fiction for Historical Novels Review and writes a reader’s blog at The Queen’s Quill Review.